 How do you reuse content stored in another format (like XML) into your HDITA web view? what does that look like?
 Does it require transformation before it can be reused?It would require a transformation for reuse, in a process similar to the content reuse capabilities of DITA XML.
 The syntax is pretty similar to reuse functions in DITA: @conref for block-level content, and @keyref for inline content.
 This is enabled by HTML5 custom data attributes, which allowed us to create reuse mechanisms without XML tags.

 Whereas in DITA or XDITA (based on XML) a content reference (conref) is expressed, for example, as <p conref=“topic1.dita#topic-id/topic-segment” />, in HDITA (based on HTML5), a similar reuse structure would be <p data-conref=“topic1.dita#topic-id/topic-segment”>.

 How does LwDITA handle Variables, Terminology and large indexes of Conrefs....?

 The LwDITA authoring formats were designed to implement those concepts as similar to the DITA standard as possible.
 However, there are some limitations mainly in MDITA.
-For users that need large indexes of conrefs, LwDITA might be too light-weight, and they would be better of with full DITA XML, which is not going away as a standard for structuring and publishing content.
-Keep in mind that the LwDITA authoring formats are compatible with DITA, so if an author starts in XDITA, HDITA, or MDITA and realizes that she has hit a wall in requirements for variables and reuse, she can create an-other topic or create a map in DITA 1.3, and most of the content created in LwDITA is still going to be compatible with it.
+For users that need large indexes of conrefs, LwDITA might be too lightweight, and they would be better off with full DITA XML, which is not going away as a standard for structuring and publishing content.
+Keep in mind that the LwDITA authoring formats are compatible with DITA, so if an author starts in XDITA, HDITA, or MDITA and realizes that she has hit a wall in requirements for variables and reuse, she can create another topic or create a map in DITA 1.3, and most of the content created in LwDITA is still going to be compatible with it.